Neck Stiffness is the clinical entity in which the back of the neck becomes stiff or rigid and the movements of the neck are impaired.

 - Holding the neck in an abnormal position for a long period, such as cradling a phone between the neck and shoulder

-The cause of the stiff neck may be obvious if symptoms start right away, such as after falling during a sporting event.
+The cause of the neck stiffness may be obvious if symptoms start right away, such as after falling during a sporting event.

 - Degeneration of the cervical spine, including the cervical disks and the joints between the bones of the cervical spine

-- Aging.
+- Ageing.
 By age 60, most women and men show signs of cervical spondylosis on x-ray.

 - Previous neck injury